 It’s no secret that our on-the-go military life offers us ample opportunity to invest in real estate.
 We move every few years, and each relocation requires the answer to the question, should I buy or rent a home?

-Let’s break down these two terms into bite-sized chunks and figure out what role they play in the home buying process.
+Let’s break down these two terms and figure out what role they play in the home buying process.

 First Step: Organization